 To make the UserForm open automatically, you’ll add a bit of code to the workbook’s code module, in the Workbook_Open procedure.

 To add the code:

 - In the UserForm workbook, press Alt + F11, to open the Visual Basic Editor.

-- In the Project Explorer, find the UserForm workbook, and double-click on its ThisWorkbook module.
+- At the left, in the Project Explorer, find the UserForm workbook, and double-click on its ThisWorkbook module.

-- From the Object drop down, select Workbook
+- At the top left of the main code window, from the Object drop down, select Workbook

-- From the Procedure drop down, select Open
+- At the top right, from the Procedure drop down, select Open

 - The Workbook_Open procedure will be automatically created.